Protein phosphorylation. Quality control of High-throughput phosphoproteomic data and statistical analysis.

 Due to the interdisciplinary nature of Bioinformatics, the lab has a series of ongoing collaborations with experimental as well as in-silico labs such as:

-Prof. Markoulatos and Dr. Mosialos, Laboratory of Virology and Microbiology, Dept. Biochemistry and Biotechnology, University of Thessaly, Greece.
+Prof. Markoulatos and Dr. Mosialos, Laboratory of Virology and Bacteriology, Dept. Biochemistry and Biotechnology, University of Thessaly, Greece.

 Dr. Stratikos, Demokritos Research Center, Athens Greece.